 Dashikis, Roots, and MLK.
 Three words that can capture the festive essence of Black History Month.

-While some would have this month to reflect the adversity that Blacks have faced in America — from slavery, to segregation, to injustice and the like — the original creator, Dr. Carter G. Woodson, established it as a month to reflect and celebrate the accomplishments and strides Black Americans have made in spite of the adversity.
+While some would have this month to reflect the adversity that Blacks have faced in America — from slavery to segregation, to injustice and the like — the original creator, Dr. Carter G. Woodson, established it as a month to reflect and celebrate the accomplishments and strides Black Americans have made in spite of the adversity.
 And so I will continue that legacy.

 But before I get started — truth be told, Blacks have never been able to rise above their skin color.
-Matter of fact, as a teen I was told from many family members, school teachers, and other influencers, “You have two things against you in this world: you’re black and you’re a woman.”
+Matter of fact, as a teen I was told by many family members, school teachers, and other influencers, “You have two things against you in this world: you’re black and you’re a woman.”

 It was almost as if I was defeated before I could even begin.
 That was dumb to me.

 Then an “Aha!” moment came.
 A friend who was attending a historically Black college/university, came home on school break fired up about Black inventors.
 Such as:

 - Sarah Boone, who invented the ironing board

 - Garret Morgan, who invented the traffic light

 - Marie Van Brittan Brown, who originated the home security system

 - Dr. Daniel Hale Williams, who performed the first successful open-heart surgery